5 Best Youth Compound Bows for 2023

 Best Youth Compound Bows – Top Picks and Recommendations

-If you are looking for the ideal compound bow for your kid, then the Genesis Original Bow should be your go-to pick.
+If you are looking for the ideal compound bow for your kid, the Genesis Original Bow should be your go-to pick.
 It is the official bow of the National Archery in the Schools Program.
 This shows that the Genesis Bow has all the attributes required of youth compound bows.

 Easy to Use